 For example, monday.com’s Careers page highlights us as a “Great Place to Work” winner.
 We also include plenty of testimonials describing what our team members love about working here.

-Potential applicants can view our employer value proposition, including our company values: ownership, transparency, impact, accountability, and being data-driven.
+Potential applicants can view our employer value proposition (EVP), including our company values: ownership, transparency, impact, accountability, and being data-driven.
 And to highlight our commitment to DEIB (diversity, inclusivity, equity, and belonging) you’ll see our equal opportunity statement proudly displayed, too.

 2. Recruitment

-3 in 4 organizations find it difficult to recruit full-time employees for their organizations.
-SHRM data reveals the top three challenges are:
+70% of organizations find it difficult to recruit full-time employees for their organizations, according to SHRM.
+Some of the top challenges are:

 - A low number of applications